Tempoture/listeningHistoryUpload/README.md

 # listeningHistoryUpload
-import.py is a modified script from a separate project that combines multiple csv's into one large one jsontocsv.py coverts json files to csv files
+import.py is a modified script from a separate project that combines multiple csv's into one large one and jsontocsv.py coverts json files to csv files